64kramsystem/openscripts/README.md

 - documents
   - `update_markdown_chapter_references.rb`: generates/updates a Table Of Contents, and navigation links, in a collection of Markdown documents
+  - `update_markdown_toc.rb`: generates/updates a Table Of Contents, for a single Markdown document
 - programming
   - `prettify_xml_files.rb`: prettifies the specified XML files
 - sysadmin